This Day in History: April 29

 - 2014: Los Angeles Clippers owner Donald Sterling is banned for life by the NBA in response to racist comments he’d made in an audio recording.

-- 2019: Central Americans who traveled in a caravan to the U.S. border, hoping to turn themselves in and ask for asylum, are stalled at the border as U.S. immigration officials announced that the San Diego crossing was already at capacity.
+- 2019: Central Americans who traveled in a caravan to the U.S. border, hoping to turn themselves in and ask for asylum, are stalled at the border as U.S. immigration officials announce that the San Diego crossing is already at capacity.

 - 2019: T-Mobile and Sprint reach a $26.5 billion merger agreement that would reduce the U.S. wireless industry to three major players.